 If you are considering adding to your family, we strongly recommend that you use this tool to receive more information about potential destination countries that offer legal guarantees and safety for your family type.
 Our strict selection criteria when it comes to selecting recommended clinics will allow our team to provide you with a holistic solution in a few minutes.

 During these initial consultations, you are strongly recommended to meet with an attorney to review the different programs and options offered by the agency or agencies of your choice.
 It is essential to learn all the details of the matching process with a donor and/or a surrogate, as well as the legal implications, costs, insurance details...

 Once you have decided to work with a particular surrogacy agency, you will be assigned a program coordinator (PC), whose role is basically to guide you through the process.
-The first stage of your PC's role is to chose an IVF clinic as well as an egg donor, if needed.
+The first stage of your PC's role is to choose an IVF clinic as well as an egg donor if needed.
 Then, next step will be to find a suitable gestational carrier.
 Completing these phases takes an average time frame of 1-4 months approximately.

 When the matching process is finished, your real surrogate pregnancy journey begins.
 Find more details about the subsequent stages below.

 The pregnancy stage starts upon the official confirmation of fetal heartbeat by means of ultrasound, usually during the 6th-7th week of pregnancy, until delivery.
 Your PC and legal teams will be in close contact with you at this point.